-If the farmer is outside the 2 hour restriction, then they can apply for the Class "E" License and will be considered for approval.
+If the farmer is outside the 2 hour restriction, then the can apply for the Class "E" License and will be considered for approval.

-We, the people of British Columbia need to lobby the Govn't to change the wording in this document and exclude the 2 hour distance within an abattoir.
-We agree that a Class "E" License is necessary, but should not be restricted.
+We the people of British Columbia are asking to change the wording in this document and exclude the 2 hour distance within an abattoir.
+We agree that a Class "E" License is necessary, but should not have the time restriction.